American Council for an Energy-Efficient Economy

 The American Council for an Energy-Efficient Economy (ACEEE) is a nonprofit, 501(c)(3) organization.
 Founded in 1980, ACEEE's mission is to act as a catalyst to advance energy efficiency policies, programs, technologies, investments, and behaviors in order to help achieve greater economic prosperity, and environmental protection.

 ACEEE promotes energy efficiency by conducting technical and policy analyses; advising policymakers and program managers; and working collaboratively with businesses, government officials, public interest groups, and other organizations.
 It convenes conferences and workshops, primarily for energy efficiency professionals, and produces reports, conference proceedings, and media outreach.

-ACEEE employs more than 60 employees who work in the Washington, D.C. office or remotely.
+ACEEE employs more than 60 people, in its Washington, D.C. office or remotely.
 The organization's primary focuses are on end-use efficiency in industry, buildings, utilities, and transportation; economic analysis and human behavior; and local, state, and national policy.

-Federal and State Energy Policy
+Federal and state energy policy

-Federal Policy
+Federal

 ACEEE has worked on federal energy policy since the 1980s.
 The organization played central roles in the development of the National Appliance Energy Conservation Act of 1987, energy efficiency provisions in the Energy Policy Act of 1992 and the Energy Policy Act of 2005, the Energy Independence and Security Act of 2007, and the Energy Act of 2020.
 Many of these provisions were developed in cooperation with interested business and received bipartisan support.

-ACEEE staff testify before Congress and work closely with Congressional staff in both parties to help shape new initiatives and analyze the impacts of energy and climate policy proposals.
+ACEEE staff testify before Congress and work closely with Congressional staff in both major parties to help shape new initiatives and analyze the impacts of energy and climate policy proposals.
 They weigh in on the federal budget process, promoting and increasing funding for what they deem the most effective energy efficiency programs.

 The organization also works with federal agencies such as the Environmental Protection Agency and the Department of Energy on programs and policies, and participates in formal rulemakings on energy efficiency issues.
 Most of ACEEE's federal policy work involves research and education; however, they do a limited amount of lobbying using unrestricted funds.

 They supported the EPS Service Parts Act of 2014 (H.R.
 5057; 113th Congress), a bill that would exempt certain external power supplies from complying with standards set forth in a final rule published by the United States Department of Energy in February 2014.
 The United States House Committee on Energy and Commerce describes the bill as one that "provides regulatory relief by making a simple technical correction to the 2007 Energy Independence and Security Act to exempt certain power supply (EPS) service and spare parts from federal efficiency standards."